-The situation in AGC may be different and require the earlier GT 21 threshold, or perhaps the rules from AGN and KtR which mandate GT30 may be more up to date that those for AGC, which is a a lot older game from the series than the other two.
-It is difficult to understand why AGC should be later - but at least agree any change with your opponent.
-I'd prefer them all to align unless there is good reason otherwise, so GT30 for all!
+The situation in AGC may be different and require the earlier GT 21 threshold, or perhaps the rules from AGN and KtR which mandate GT30 may be more up to date that those for AGC, which is a lot older game from the series than the other two.
+It is difficult to understand why AGC should be earlier - but at least agree any change with your opponent.
+I'd prefer them all to align unless there is good reason otherwise, but perhaps the AGC situation was different.